Your Right to Know: Ultraprocessed Foods 101

 In today's busy world, most of us need convenient food options – and that's okay.
 Start where you can: replace the most obvious UPFs in your diet with minimally processed alternatives.
 When time allows, prepare simple meals from basic ingredients.
 When you need convenience foods (and we all do), look for products with ingredients you recognize.
 Every small change matters, and you shouldn't feel guilty about needing practical solutions for your real life.

 • The stakes couldn’t be higher.
 Ultraprocessed foods are not just a personal health issue — they erode the cognitive and emotional foundations necessary for making decisions that affect not only ourselves but the entire living world.
 By reducing reliance on UPFs, we protect our brains, enhance emotional resilience, and create an upward spiral of wellbeing that reaches every part of life.
 This is about more than food.
-It’s about reclaiming the capacity to think clearly, act compassionately, and participate fully in the interconnected web of life.tion
+It’s about reclaiming the capacity to think clearly, act compassionately, and participate fully in the interconnected web of life.

-• Launched by the Non-GMO Project, under the umbrella of our Food Integrity Collective, Non-UPF Verified is a continuation of our non-profit organization's commitment to informed choice in service of a food system that nourishes life.
+• Launched by the Non-GMO Project under the umbrella of our Food Integrity Collective, Non-UPF Verified is a continuation of our non-profit organization's commitment to informed choice in service of a food system that nourishes life.
 When we began our work on GMOs in 2007, many said building and protecting a non-GMO supply chain was impossible.
 Today, the Non-GMO Project’s Butterfly is one of the most trusted food labels in the world, representing more than 63,000 verified products and $47 billion in annual sales.

 With Non-UPF Verified, we’re tackling an even deeper challenge.
 The science is clear: ultraprocessed foods not only threaten human health and cognition but also undermine the very foundations of thriving ecosystems.
 Just as we successfully brought stakeholders together to transform the marketplace around GMOs, we're now inviting shoppers, brands, retailers and health care practitioners to join us in reimagining what's possible when it comes to how our food is processed.
-Our new program will bring clarity to a complex issue, setting a rigorous yet achievable standard for metabolically nourishing foods.
+Our new program brings clarity to a complex issue, setting a rigorous yet achievable standard for metabolically nourishing foods.

 As we’ve always said: Together we can protect a safe, healthy food supply for future generations.